marcocesarato/Database-Web-API/README.md

 ### How configure the authentication system

-At the moment is a little complicate configure the authentication system.
+At the moment is a little complicated the configuration of the authentication system.

 __Just follow the instructions:__